PaperFoxPaperFox

 • Before the submission deadline — authors can freely edit their submission

-• After the submission deadline, before any reviewer accepts an assignment — still editable.
-The submission deadline controls when new submissions can be created, not when existing ones are frozen for review
+• After the submission deadline, before any reviewer accepts an assignment — still editable by default.
+Deadlines control when new submissions can be created, not when existing ones are frozen — unless the track has Allow Editing After Deadline turned off (see below), in which case editing locks once the governing deadline passes

-• After a Major Revision or Minor Revision decision — editing reopens so authors can revise and resubmit (until the phase's revision deadline)
+• After a Major Revision or Minor Revision decision — editing reopens so authors can revise and resubmit.
+If Allow Editing After Deadline is off, revisions are accepted until the phase's revision deadline; with the default setting on, authors can keep editing even past it (until a reviewer picks the paper up)

 • After an Accept decision — only if the track has Allow Editing After Acceptance turned on (see below)